yetanalytics/dl4clj/README.md

 - Neural Networks DSL (tested)
 - Optimize (tested)
 - Spark training/hosting

+Support for Computational Graphs will come in a future release

 ## Spark Training
 For a walk through on how to use Spark wtih dl4j, see: https://deeplearning4j.org/spark